srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     }
     ```

-    As you can see, this method receives the the provisioning device client and security instances we created earlier.
+    As you can see, this method receives the the provisioning device client and security instances you created earlier.
 The `provisioningDeviceClient.RegisterAsync()` is called, which returns a **DeviceRegistrationResult** instance.
 This result contains a number of properties including the **DeviceId**, **AssignedHub** and the **Status**.

     > **Information**: Full details of the **DeviceRegistrationResult** properties can be found [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.devices.provisioning.client.deviceregistrationresult?view=azure-dotnet).

     The method then checks to ensure that the provisioning status and throws an exception if the device is not *Assigned*  - other possible results here include *Unassigned*, *Assigning*, *Failed* and *Disabled*.

     At this point, the device has been provisioned and assigned to an IoT Hub.
 The device has also been created within the IoT Hub device registry and can be viewed in the IoT Devices explorer in the portal.
-We will then use the details we have to create a device client instance.
+You will then use the details you have  from the earlier results to create a device client instance.

-    First, in lieu of the connection string that was used in the earlier lab, we must construct an authentication object that represents the authentication method we will use for the device.
-We use the device ID that was returned from DPS and get the primary symmetric key value from the security provider and create an instance of **DeviceAuthenticationWithRegistrySymmetricKey**.
+    First, in lieu of the connection string that was used in the earlier lab, you must construct an authentication object that represents the authentication method used for the device.
+You use the device ID that was returned from DPS and get the primary symmetric key value from the security provider and create an instance of **DeviceAuthenticationWithRegistrySymmetricKey**.

-    Finally, we use an overload of the device client **Create** method that accepts the **AssignedHub** value from DPS, as the **auth** object we just created, as well as the protocol to use for communication.
+    Finally, you use an overload of the device client **Create** method that accepts the **AssignedHub** value from DPS, as the **auth** object you just created, as well as the protocol to use for communication.
 The device client is then returned, where it is used for sending telemetry etc.

 1. Near the top of the **Program** class, locate the **telemetryDelay** variable declaration.